 Roberta Bondar photographed all of Canada’s national parks for a millennium project entitled Passionate Vision ~ Discovering Canada’s National Parks, which began touring Canada as an exhibition at the Canadian Museum of Nature in June, 2000.
 It completed a four-month showing at the Royal Ontario Museum in Toronto and opened in April, 2001 at the Regional Art and Historical Museum in London, Ontario.
 The exhibit will continue to tour to related venues across Canada through 2002.
 The book Passionate Vision, published by Douglas & McIntyre, was successfully launched in November, 2000 in Toronto and is currently in its second printing.

-She is an Officer of the Order of Canada and has been appointed to the Order of Ontario.
+She is a Companion in the Order of Canada and has been appointed to the Order of Ontario.
 She has been awarded 21 honorary doctorates and the NASA Space Medal.
 In October, 1998 Dr. Bondar was inducted into the Canadian Medical Hall of Fame for her pioneering work in space medicine.
 In November, 1999 she was inducted as a Fellow of the Royal Society of Canada.

 Dr. Bondar is a neurologist and researcher.
 After internship in internal medicine at Toronto General Hospital, she completed post-graduate medical training in neurology at the University of Western Ontario; neuro-ophthalmology at Tuft’s New England Medical Centre (Boston) and at the Playfair Neuroscience Unit of Toronto Western Hospital; Carotid Doppler and Transcranial Doppler at the Pacific Vascular Institute, in Seattle, Washington, 1988.
 Appointed assistant professor of medicine (neurology), McMaster University, 1982-84; Scientific staff, Sunnybrook Medical Centre, Toronto, 1988-present; Visiting Research Scholar, Department of Neurology, University of New Mexico, 1993-94, Adjunct Professor, Department of Biology, University of New Mexico, 1992-1994; Distinguished Professor, CATE, Ryerson, 1992-present; Visiting Distinguished Fellow, Department Of Medicine, Faculty of Health Sciences, McMaster University, 1993-94; Visiting Distinguished Professor, Faculty of Kinesiology, The University of Western Ontario, 1994-1996.
 CIBC Distinguished Professor, Faculty of Kinesiology, University of Western Ontario, 1996-1998.